-Income tax expense is constituted as follows:
+Income tax profit/(expense) is constituted as follows:

+2024 2023

-2023 EUR'000 2022 EUR'000
+EUR'000 EUR'000

-Current year income tax expense 4,700 8,445
+Current year income tax expense (489) (4 700)

-Deferred income tax (525) (806)
+Deferred income tax 812 525

+Effect of changes in the income tax rate 299 -

-Income tax expense 4,175 7,639
+Income tax profit/(expense) 622 (4 175)

 The tax rate of 20% applies for the Group's Russian subsidiaries in accordance with Russian tax legislation.
-The tax rate is applied in calculating the deferred tax assets and liabilities.
+In July 2024, amendments were made to the Tax Code of the Russian Federation, which, among other things, include an increase in the profit tax rate from 20 % to 25 % from 1 January 2025.
+The effect of revaluation of the carrying amount of deferred tax assets and liabilities expected to be realized and settled after 1 January 2025 at the rate of 25 % resulted in an additional income tax profit of EUR 299 thousand.
+This change in Russian tax legislation did not affect the amounts of current income tax expense for 2024 year.
 The tax rate of 25% is applied for the Group's German company in accordance with German tax legislation.

-14.2 Tax reconciliation
+14.2 TAX RECONCILIATION